trentapple/llama.vscode/resources/help.md

 There are different ways to select a model
 - In Llama Agent click the button for selecting a model (completion, chat, embeddings, tools)
 - In llama-vscode menu select "Completion models..." (or chat, embeddings, tools)
-- Select an orchestra.
-This will select the models, which are part of the orchestra
+- Select an env.
+This will select the models, which are part of the env

-## Orchestra

-### What is orchestra
-Orchestra is a group of models.
-The concept was introduced to make it easier for the users to prepare the environment for their needs.
-Selecting an orchestra with a given intent will make sure all needed servers are available.

-### How to use it
-Select orchestra from "Orchestra" button of the Llama Agent or from llama-vscode menu.
-This will select the models inside an orchestra (and start the corresponding local servers)
-Deselect orchestra from "Stop Orchestra" button of the Llama Agent or from llama-vscode menu.
-This deselect all models (and stop the locally running servers)

 ## Statusbar